yaronf/I-D/STAR/draft-ietf-acme-star.md

 - recurrent-end-date (required, string): the latest date of validity of the last certificate issued, in {{RFC3339}} format.
 - recurrent-certificate-validity (required, integer): the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.
 This is a nominal value which does not include any extra validity time which is due to pre-dating.
-The client can use this value as a hint to configure its polling timer.
+The client can use the value reflected by the server (which may be different from the one sent by the client) as a hint to configure its polling timer.
+- recurrent-certificate-predate (optional, integer): amount of pre-dating added to each STAR certificate, an integer that denotes a number of seconds.
+The default is 0.
+If present, the value of the notBefore field that would otherwise appear in the STAR certificates is pre-dated by the specified number of seconds.
+See also {{operational-cons-clocks}}.
 - recurrent-certificate-get (optional, boolean): see {{certificate-get-nego}}.

 These attributes are included in a POST message when creating the Order, as part of the "payload" encoded object.